TrueBlocks/trueblocks-docs/content/blog/explainers/long-winded-explanation.md

 users the system gets, the more those users themselves help build and manage the infrastructure.

-If two people download and pin the TrueBlocks bloom filters on IPFS, they are twice as likely to be found.
+If two people download and pin the TrueBlocks Bloom filters on IPFS, they are twice as likely to be found.
 This aspect of the system grows exponentially.
 The more users the system acquires, the more likely each new user is to find the data she's looking for (assuming all users are